agdturner/ccg-r2d/README.md

 Example static renderings of data are shown below.

 This library is being used to help develop [ccg-v2d](https://github.com/agdturner/ccg-v2d).
-Visualising things like calculated intersections helps to show that geometrical algorithms work.
+Visualising inputs and outputs of geometrical operationa helps to show that algorithms work.

-Developing 2D spatial data functionaility also helps with developing 3D spatial data functionality.
-If you are interested in processing 3D Euclidean spatial data then maybe also have a look at: [ccg-v3d](https://github.com/agdturner/ccg-v3d) and [ccg-r3d](https://github.com/agdturner/ccg-r3d).
+The development of 2D spatial data libraries helps with developing the 3D spatial data libraries: [ccg-v3d](https://github.com/agdturner/ccg-v3d) and [ccg-r3d](https://github.com/agdturner/ccg-r3d).

 ## Triangle rotations, colours and circumcircles
 * One triangle (one colour for the triangle and another for it's edge):